 Above all, it’s important to know it’s okay not to be okay.
 You’re not alone, you’re not the only one who feels this way, and you are perfectly normal.
 Respect your boundaries, prioritise your own wellbeing, and keep talking!

 Q When and where can we get hold of your book?
 And will you be promoting it at any freelance events in the future?
 (Coronavirus permitting!)

-A Survival Skills for Freelancers is due to launch at the start of June, and will be available on Amazon in paperback, Kindle and audiobook formats.
+A My book for freelancers, Survival Skills for Freelancers launched on 18 June, and is available on Amazon in paperback, Kindle and soon to be audiobook formats.